alexwine36/Portfolio/apps/portfolio/content/work/sedona/index.md

 endDate: 2018-06-01
 ---

-- Contracted with State Farm and IBM as in person technician and trouble-shooter.
+- Contracted with State Farm and IBM as in-person technician and trouble-shooter.

-- Upgraded systems at all stations to ensure 100% compliance with company policy and process.
+- Upgraded systems at all stations to ensure 100% security compliance with company policy and processes.

-- Created web-app to automate paperwork needed for front office.
+- Developed web app to automate required paperwork.